m4jing/english-in-use/Section-01/window.md

 Complete the sentences with the correct form of the above verbs:

-1. I was locked out of the house,so I had to ...... a window to get in.
+1. I was locked out of the house, so I had to ...... a window to get in.
 2. I hate ...... the windows.
 I always pay somebody to do them for me.
 3. It's quite hot in here.
 Do you mind if I ...... a window?
 4. The windows in the kitchen always ...... up when I'm cooking.
 It's impossible to see through them.